 Yorkshire Chess History

 For a long time J E Povey was a strong Leeds-based chess-player, but his origins aren't clear.
 There was a J E Povey who played in a minor section of a London League New Year Congress of 1936.
 There was a J E Povey playing for Leeds on 20/11/1937, seemingly his first such appearance.
-There were other people called J E Povey in the London area, so these chess-playing J E Poveys could be distinct, but if we assume (without proof) that they are one and the same, then it would seem out man started his chess career in the London area, then in 1936 or 1937 moved to Leeds.
+There were other people called J E Povey in the London area, so these chess-playing J E Poveys, it seemed, could be distinct.

 The birth registration which is most likely to represent such a person is that of John E Povey who was born in 1912 in the Kensington district of London.
-The absence of either an easily identifiable death registration or an entry in the 1939 Register, either of which would give a date of birth, means the 1912 Kensington birth isn’t definite.
+The death registration most likely to be the right one is that for a John Edwin Povey who died in 1989 in Buckinghamshire.

-Margaret Florence Povey died in the Wharfedale registration district in 1978, suggesting J E Povey had not left the Leeds area before 1978 (so probably ruling out John Eric Povey, born 24/09/1906, who died in 1977 in or around Southend-on-Sea as the Leeds chess-player).
+Margaret Florence Povey died in the Wharfedale registration district in 1978, suggesting J E Povey had not left the general Leeds area before 1978, and perhaps suggests that he had moved out of Leeds to somewhere in Wharfedale, such as Otley or Ilkley.

 In the Minor Section of the London Chess League 1936 New Year Congress, first place was shared between N A Perkins and J E Povey on 7 points out of 9.